alire-project/ada_spark_workflow/README.md

 ### `MAJOR/MINOR` Releases

-We recommended to use a separate branch for each `MAJOR/MINOR` release, i.e. when the `MINOR` or `MAJOR` version number is increased:
+We recommended using a separate branch for each `MAJOR/MINOR` release, i.e. when the `MINOR` or `MAJOR` version number is increased:
     - `release/1.0`
     - `release/1.1`